-If you’re looking for online writing jobs particularly in the PR, journalism and marketing space, Mediabistro is a good option for you.
-It features job posts from leading media companies like CNN, Bloomberg and NBC Universal among others.
+If you’re looking for online writing jobs particularly in the PR, journalism, and marketing space, Mediabistro is a good option for you.
+It features job posts from leading media companies like CNN, Bloomberg, and NBC Universal among others.

 You also get to create your own freelance profile to highlight your writing work and stand out to potential recruiters.

-With students turning to writing services for help with their essays, assignments and research papers, there is an increase in the demand for academic writers.
+With students turning to writing services for help with their essays, assignments, and research papers, there is an increase in the demand for academic writers.
 So, if you have a background in academic writing or are a subject-matter expert, you can apply to Writers Per Hour as a writing expert.

 If you make the cut, you’re sure to receive a steady stream of work.

 From newspapers and magazines to blogs and technical writing, All Freelance Writing hosts a wide gamut of writing jobs.
-Interestingly, this website also features the pay rate range making it easier for freelancer writers to decide whether you want to spend time applying for freelance writing gigs.
+Interestingly, this website also features the pay rate range making it easier for freelance writers to decide whether you want to spend time applying for freelance writing gigs.

 You’ll also find publishers frequently posting calls for submissions across various genres.

 Contently is a content marketing platform that connects freelance writers with brands.
 You need to first create an account and showcase your portfolio.
 Once you make it through the screening process, you will be eligible to receive job opportunities.

 Contently works with some of the most successful brands such as GM, Walmart, Google, GE, and Coca Cola, and offers impressive pay.
 This site is best if you have years of experience and are looking for a staff writer position.

 Similar to Contently, Ebyline also requires freelance writers to submit their profiles for consideration.
 Once you gain the ‘Ebyline Approved’ status, you will have access to the pitch board.